1. Financial Benefits

 4. Participate in professional training

-If you are accepted into the program, you will attend required training sessions: 3-day Reading Corps Institute + 1 additional full day and 1 additional half day trainings that will continue to build your skills.
+If you are accepted into the program, you will attend required training sessions: 3-day Reading Corps Institute + two additional days of training in the fall.

 5. Engage in your community